 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Green's Family Dentistry, your comfort during dental procedures is important to us.
-Call us at 806-799-8160 for more information about sedation dentistry.
+At Green's Family Dentistry, your comfort during oral surgery procedures is important to us.
+Call us at 806-799-8160 for more information.